phikal/ijod/README.md

   streaming.
 - Ijod is inspired and conceptually based on an older project of mine, called [Doji][doji].
-- If any issues or questions come up, send an email to the [mailing list][mail].
+- If any issues or questions come up, send an email to my [public inbox][mail].

 ## Legal